iO-Academy/music-player-api-template/README.md

     ```json
     {
+      "name": "String", // name of the song
-      "name": "String" // name of the song
+      "artist": "String" // name of the artist to prevent duplicate song names
     }
     ```